Krishnakumar-it21/Healthcare-Management-System/README.md

       3) Look for .env.example and settings.py files to see what credentials to set up, and then create .env files

       The credentials that you need to set up are: Mailtrap credentials, SSLCommerz Credentials.

-# MKDocs Documentation and Youtube Video
-- [Youtube](https://youtu.be/TSR00OKBSCY) video link of MKDocs documentation on our Healthstack project.
-- Checkout out the [MKdocs documentation](https://jawwad-fida.github.io/HealthStack-System/) to see screenshots of our project.

 # Some Screenshots